iturdikulov/notes/bubble_sort_algorithm.md

 # Bubble sort

-> Bubble sort, sometimes referred to as sinking sort, is a simple sorting
-> algorithm that repeatedly steps through the input list element by element,
-> comparing the current element with the one after it, swapping their values if
-> needed (current > next).
-These passes through the list are repeated until no
-> swaps have to be performed during a pass, meaning that the list has become
-> fully sorted.
-The algorithm, which is a comparison sort, is named for the way
-> the larger elements "bubble" up to the top of the list.\
+> Bubble sort, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the input list element by element, comparing the current element with the one after it, swapping their values if needed (current > next).
+These passes through the list are repeated until no swaps have to be performed during a pass, meaning that the list has become fully sorted.
+The algorithm, which is a comparison sort, is named for the way the larger elements "bubble" up to the top of the list.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Bubble_sort)</cite>

-Buble-sort is classical sorting algorithms, usually used to learn how to sort data and not to be used in production itself, but can be used as part of other algorithms.
+Bubble-sort is classical sorting algorithms, usually used to learn how to sort data and not to be used in production itself, but can be used as part of other algorithms.

 Bubble sort, it's because the ==highest unsorted== value "bubbles" up to its correct position, starting from right boundary of the array. <!--SR:!2024-09-08,4,216-->

 How to sort `2135` using bubble sort (graphical answer allowed)?
-How many pass-through's are used here?
+How many pass-trough's are used here?
 <br class="f">
 ```
 2.1.3.5